Unraveling the collision scenario of the dissociative galaxy cluster Abell 56 through hydrodynamic simulations: Results

 \subsection{The influence of the impact parameter}

 Here, we will investigate the effects of different impact parameters.
+The impact parameter is one of the least constrained properties of the collision a priori, and it could, in principle, affect the level of dissociation.
 All of the collision simulations presented were conducted with an initial distance of $3$\,Mpc, and the impact parameter was introduced in a perpendicular axis.
 For a zero impact parameter, we would have a frontal collision with a central passage.
 If we change the impact parameter to a nonzero value, it would induce an asymmetry in the final gas morphology.
 For this investigation, we conducted four different simulations with impact parameters of $0$\,kpc, $200$\,kpc, $400$\,kpc, and $800$\,kpc, as shown in Fig.~\ref{fig:A56_density}.
 We initiated all simulations with a low approach velocity of $600$\,km\,s$^{-1}$.
 Consequently, the pericentric distances were $0$\,kpc, $13$\,kpc, $27$\,kpc, and $54$\,kpc, respectively.
 With these low pericentric distances, the variation in impact parameters did not significantly disturb the gas morphology.
 This occurred because the time until the pericentric passage was long enough to align the clusters with the axis of collision, which connects the centers of the clusters.
 Since we added the impact parameter, the time between the beginning and the first pericentric passage varies for each simulation, and it would also interfere with the impact velocity.
 Therefore, we needed to incline the clusters at different angles to achieve the desired distance between the DM peaks.
-Hence, in the second row of Fig.~\ref{fig:A56_density} we applied inclination angles of $57.5^\circ$, $58^\circ$, $60^\circ$, and $88^\circ$ between the plane of the orbit and the plane of the sky, from the left to the right panel.
+Hence, in the second row of Fig.~\ref{fig:A56_density} we applied inclination angles of $57.5^\circ$, $58^\circ$, $60^\circ$, and $58^\circ$ between the plane of the orbit and the plane of the sky, from the left to the right panel.